On logarithmic extensions of local scale-invariance: Introduction

 {}From the comparison of the results (\ref{1.8},\ref{1.9}) with the form (\ref{1.5}) of logarithmic conformal invariance, we see that logarithmic corrections to scaling are systematically present.
 As we shall show, this feature is a consequence of the assumption of time-translation-invariance, since the time-translation operator $X_{-1}=-\partial_t$ is contained in both algebras.
 On the other hand, from the point of view of non-equilibrium statistical physics, neither the Schr\"odinger nor the conformal Galilei algebra is a satisfactory choice for a dynamical symmetry, since time-translation- invariance can only hold true at a stationary state and hence eqs.~(\ref{1.5},\ref{1.6}) can only be valid in situations such as {\em equilibrium} critical dynamics.
 For non-equilibrium systems, it is more natural to leave out time-translations from the algebra altogether.
 An enormous variety of physical situations with a natural dynamical scaling is known to exist, although the associated stationary state(s), towards which the system is relaxing to, need not be scale-invariant \cite{Henkel10}.
-We then arrive at the so-called {\em ageing algebra} $\mathfrak{age}(d) := \langle X_{0,1},Y_{\pm 1/2}^{(j)}, M_0, R_0^{(jk)}\rangle_{j,k=1,\ldots,d}\subset \mathfrak{sch}(d)$.
-We shall study the consequences of a logarithmic extension of ageing invariance.
+We then arrive at the so-called {\em ageing algebra} $\mathfrak{age}(d) := \langle X_{0,1},Y_{\pm 1/2}^{(j)}, M_0, R_0^{(jk)}\rangle_{j,k=1,\ldots,d}\subset \mathfrak{sch}(d)$ and shall study the consequences of a logarithmic extension of ageing-invariance, to which we shall also refer as {\em logarithmic {\sc lsi}} or {\sc llsi} for short.

-In section~2, we shall write down the generators of logarithmic ageing invariance and shall find the co-variant two-point functions in section~3.
-In section~4, we discuss some applications.
-In particular, we shall show that the scaling of the two-time autoresponse function in $1D$ critical directed percolation is well described in terms of logarithmic ageing invariance.
+In section~2, the generators of logarithmic ageing-invariance will be specified and we shall see that an essential distinction from logarithmic conformal or Schr\"odinger invariance is that each scaling operator is characterised by {\em two} independent scaling dimensions, which will have to be replaced by a Jordan matrix.
+The co-variant two-point functions will be derived in section~3.
+In section~4, some possible applications to ageing phenomena will be discussed.
+We shall see that the scaling of the two-time autoresponse function in non-equilibrium ageing phenomena can be well fitted to the predictions of {\sc llsi}.
 We conclude in section~5.
+Appendix~A recalls the derivation of two-point function in logarithmic conformal invariance and appendix~B shows that a logarithmic scaling form frequently encountered in ageing phenomena is distinct from logarithmic {\sc lsi}.